HMS-Core/hms-ads-VAST-demo/README.md

 HMS Core (APK) 5.0.3 or later has been installed on Huawei Android phones.

 ## Sample Code
-The VAST ad sample code provided by Ads Kit describes how to display linear ads by integrating the HUAWEI VAST SDK into your app.
+The VAST ad sample code provided by Petal Ads describes how to display linear ads by integrating the Petal Ads VAST SDK into your app.
 If you want to use the default player, integrate the HUAWEI Player SDK as well.

 1).
 DemoApplication.java
 Initializing the SDK.